Proper Coloring of Geometric Hypergraphs: Generalized Delaunay triangulations

 With a slight perturbation of the points, it is enough to prove Theorem \ref{thm:main3} (or any similar statement) for the case when the points are in a {\em general position with respect to} the convex polygon $D$ in the sense that no two points are on a line parallel to a side of $D$ and no four points are on the boundary of a homothet of $D$.
 In the following, we always suppose that our point set $S$ is in general position with respect to $D$.
 We will also suppose that $D$ is open - this does not alter the validity of the statements and makes some of the arguments simpler to present.

 We say that a halfplane $H$ is {\em supporting $D$ at a side $ab$} of $D$ if $H$ contains $D$ and $ab$ is on the boundary of $H$.
-A point $s\in S$ is {\em extremal} (for a side $ab$) if a translate of a halfplane supporting $D$ at a side $ab$ contains $s$ but no other point of $S$.
+A point $s$ from some set is {\em extremal} (for a side $ab$) if a translate of a halfplane supporting $D$ at a side $ab$ contains $s$ but no other point of the set.

 We define a plane graph whose vertices are the points of $S$, called the {\em generalized Delaunay triangulation} of $S$ with respect to $D$, and we denote it by $\DT_D(S)$, or when clear from the context, simply by \DT.
 As it leads to no confusion, we will not differentiate between the points and their associated vertices.
 Two points of $S$ are connected by a straight-line edge in \DT if there is a homothet of $D$ that contains only them from $S$.
 It follows \cite{BCCS10,Kvoronoi} that \DT is a well-defined connected plane graph whose inner faces are triangles.
 We recall a few simple statements about \DT, most of which also appeared in \cite{AKV}.